 Then you can choose any one of the free themes available.
 However, be sure to choose a theme that is updated.
 Some of the free themes are outdated with severe security loopholes, making your newly built site an easy target for hackers.
 For the sake of this tutorial, we will continue with the default theme, which should suffice for now.

 It takes about 2-24 hours for your domain to get fully registered.
 Before that time interval, you are in a temporary domain.
 That’s nothing to worry about, as BlueHost will automatically do the switching once the real domain is ready.
+I recommend reading out our detailed guide on how to start WordPress Blog.

 Step 5: Start Building Your WordPress Site